 Mr. Cook, Board Vice-President, reported that he attended the boys' lacrosse.
-He stated the unfortunately, the JV tied varsity.
-Mr. Cook said the middle school got to play under the lights at the high school.
 He mentioned that if you go to these events, then you notice that no one has the facilities that we have.

-Mr. Cook reported that they are outstanding and that in no small part is due to out maintenance crew and custodial crew.
-He stated that they quite often get overlooked.
-Mr. Cook said that even though the custodial crew is outsourced, they are still our staff and we greatly appreciate the things that they do to keep our facilities in to-notch shape.
+Mr. Cook reported that they are outstanding due to out maintenance crew and custodial crew who are quite often get overlooked.
 Mr. Cook wanted to make sure that they received their accolades.

-Dr. Ruskin, Board president, reported that she had the opportunity, a couple of Tuesdays ago, to go to the local scholarship breakfast, which is always a great event, at the Civic Center.
-She stated that we have some great community groups out there, the Rotary, and some private groups, some great memorial funds that have been created in memory of Novi residents and Novi students.
-Dr. Ruskin said we had 36 to about 38 students who actually received local scholarships for their future education.
-She mentioned that is was wonderful to see because there were kids from academia to sports, to kids who had really worked hard through a challenging time and were quite deserving of the scholarship that they received.
+Dr. Ruskin, Board president, reported that she had the opportunity to go to the local scholarship breakfast.
+She stated that we had 36 to about 38 students who actually received local scholarships for their future education.
+She mentioned that the kids really worked hard through a challenging time and were quite deserving of the scholarship that they received.